gkgaurav31/gkgaurav31.github.io/_posts/2024-09-19-bottom-view-of-binary-tree.md

         Queue<Pair> q = new LinkedList<>();
         q.add(new Pair(root, 0));

         // The root node will be considered to be at position 0.
-This of it as a column number.
-At nodes left to it will have column numbers like -1, -2, -3 etc. and the nodes to the right side of it will have the column number as 1, 2, 3 etc.
+Think of it as a column number.
+The nodes left to it will have column numbers like -1, -2, -3 etc. and the nodes to the right side of it will have the column number as 1, 2, 3 etc.
         // We will store nodes for each column in this Map
         // We want this map to be sorted based on the column number, so we are using a TreeMap Map<Integer, List<Integer>> map = new TreeMap<>();